moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/parallel_containers.rst

 ^^^^^^
 .. image:: ./_static/images/merger.png

-| Stages in a Merger container combine multiple distinct problems (i.e) plan for different planning groups in parallel.
+| Stages in a Merger container combine multiple distinct problems, i.e., plan for different planning groups in parallel.
 | Solutions of all children are merged into a single solution for parallel execution.
 | Example - Open gripper while moving the arm to a location